prominenceai/deepstream-services-library/docs/overview.md

 ---

 ## X11 Window Services
-DSL provides X11 Window Services for Pipelines that use Window Sinks.
+DSL provides X11 Window Services for Pipelines that use either a [3D Window Sink](/docs/api-sink.md#dsl_sink_window_3d_new)(Jetson only) or [EGL Window Sink](/docs/api-sink.md#dsl_sink_window_egl_new).
 An Application can create an XWindow - using GTK+ for example - and pass the window handle to a Window Sink prior to playing, or let each Window Sink create their own XWindow to use by default.

 The client application can register callback functions to handle window events -- `ButtonPress`, `KeyRelease`, and `WindowDelete` -- caused by user interaction.